bswck/configzen/README.md

     debug: true
 ```

-To extend this configuration, you can create another configuration file like this:
+To extend this configuration, you can create another configuration file like this,
+overriding as needed:

 ```yaml
 # production.yaml